scnewmark/scnewmark/README.md

 ## 👋🏻 Hi there

 My name is Sam and I'm a student in Austin, Texas.
-In my free time, I enjoy coding, photography, reading books, and video games.
+I enjoy coding and my favorite technologies right now are Go, React w/Next.js, GraphQL, and PostgreSQL.

 ### 📚  Skills
 - Java